TwinklerDev/documentation/README.md

 # Twinkler Documentation

-Welcome to Twinkler, the online radio-network planning tool.
+Welcome to Twinkler, the online radio coverage design tool.

 Go to [Quick Start](/getting-started.md?id=quick-start) to jump straight in and create your first coverage prediction in under a minute.